 - A room measuring 150 to 350 square feet usually will require a 5,000 to 8,000 BTU air conditioner.

-- A room that is around 350 and 550 square feet should need an 8,000 to 12,000 BTU unit.
+- A room between 350 and 550 square feet should need an 8,000 to 12,000 BTU unit.

-- A large room or open area of 550 to 1,000 square feet may require a 12,000 to 18,000 BTU unit.
+- A large room or open area of 550 to 1,000 square feet may necessitate a 12,000 to 18,000 BTU unit.

 Sizing a Central Air Conditioner